 Opening Hours and Services:

-Admission to all events is free, except for the Seafood Evening and the dance party.
+All events are free of charge, except for the Seafood Evening and the dance.

-A children's play area is open every day.
+A children’s play area will be available every day.

 Transportation: